fish-shell/fish-shell/doc_src/cmds/bind.rst

     make the current word begin with a capital letter

 ``clear-screen``
-    clears the screen and redraws the prompt. if the terminal doesn't support clearing the screen it does nothing.
+    clears the screen and redraws the prompt. if the terminal doesn't support clearing the screen it is the same as ``repaint``.

 ``complete``
     guess the remainder of the current token